Patrik-Lundqvist/HighScoreAPI-csharp/README.md

-HighscoreAPI-csharp
+HighScoreAPI-csharp
 ===================

-C# lib for the HighscoreAPI
+C# lib for the HighScoreAPI